OHDSI/dbt-synthea/README.md

 pip3 install -r requirements.txt
 pre-commit install
 ```
-   - This will install dbt-core, the dbt duckdb and postgres adapters, SQLFluff (a SQL linter),  pre-commit (in order to run SQLFluff on all newly-committed code in this repo), duckdb and os (to support bootstrapping scripts), and various dependencies for the listed packages
+   - This will install dbt-core, the dbt duckdb and postgres adapters, SQLFluff (a SQL linter),  pre-commit (in order to run SQLFluff on all newly-committed code in this repo), duckdb (to support bootstrapping scripts), and various dependencies for the listed packages

 ### DuckDB Setup
  1. Create a duckdb database in this repo's `data` directory (e.g. `data/synthea_omop_etl.duckdb`)